thefirehacker/TimeCapsule-SLM/Temp-Delete/logs.md

 classifyItemsWithLLM @ SynthesisAgent.ts:186
 process @ SynthesisAgent.ts:114
 SynthesisAgent.ts:187 🤖 LLM classification response: <think>
 Okay, let's see.
-The user asked "tell me the best project by Rutwik" and provided some items.
-My job is to determine for each if it's current, historical, or other.
+The user asked about the best project by Rutwik, and they provided 15 items.
+I need to determine for each if it's current, historical, or other.

-First, I need to look at
+First, I'll look at each item
 useOllamaConnection.ts:416 Fetch finished loading: POST "http://localhost:11434/api/chat".
 postToApi @ index.mjs:599
 postJsonToApi @ index.mjs:554